VishalRamesh50/spotify-rec-tuner/README.md

    - Go to https://developer.spotify.com/dashboard/ and login.
    - Create an app.
    - Copy and paste the `Client ID` and replace `YOUR_SPOTIFY_APP_CLIENT_ID` with it.
-   - Click "Show Client Secret" to reveal the Client Secret and replace `YOUR_CLIENT_SECRET` with that value.
+   - Click "Show Client Secret" to reveal the Client Secret and replace `YOUR_SPOTIFY_APP_CLIENT_SECRET` with that value.

 4. Get the `REDIRECT_URI`